TI-990: TI-990 instructions

-The first part specifies the operation, the second part specifies the map file (0=kernel, 1=user) and the third specifies a register.
+The first field specifies the operation, the second field specifies the map file (0=kernel, 1=user) and the third field specifies a register with an address.

+The given map file is loaded with 6 words from the address in the register.

-This instruction supported on the 990/10, 990/10A and 990/12.
+This instruction was supported on the 990/10A and 990/12, or the 990/10 with memory-map option installed.